Adam Kay (writer): Career

+Kay initially trained in obstetrics and gynaecology before turning to writing.

 Medicine

-Similar to his brother Philip, Kay worked as a doctor between 2004 and 2010, leaving the profession after a patient's caesarean section was complicated by an undiagnosed placenta praevia; the expectant mother was subsequently taken to the intensive care unit, while the baby was delivered stillborn.
-The mother also died.
-Kay worked for a number of years as an obstetrics and gynaecology trainee, writing textbooks on the subject, before leaving medicine for a career in writing.
-Kay worked alongside his brother Philip at Queen's Medical Centre in Nottingham for a brief 6 months, however, left seeking a different challenge.
+Kay worked as a doctor between 2004 and 2010, leaving the profession after a patient's caesarean section was complicated by an undiagnosed placenta praevia; the expectant mother was subsequently taken to the intensive care unit.
+Sadly, the baby was delivered stillborn, which left him with symptoms of post-traumatic stress disorder.

-He regained his licence to practise medicine for two years from 2020 to 2022.

 Music

 Kay founded the Amateur Transplants.
 Their song "London Underground", which was set to the tune of "Going Underground" by The Jam, gained significant popularity on the internet in the UK in 2005.